-"Like making you trousers instead of skirts?
+"Like making you wear trousers instead of skirts?
 So that you can show off your balls instead of your legs?"
 Kumar replied as a counter offer.

-Johnston growled, grabbed Kumar by throat, and edged the blade onto his neck.
+Johnstononius growled, grabbed Kumar by throat, and edged the blade of his sword onto his neck.